Martin Sheen

 Born and raised in the United States by a Spanish father and an Irish mother, he adopted the stage name Martin Sheen to help him gain acting parts.
 He is the father of four children, all of whom are actors.
 Sheen has directed one film, Cadence (1990), in which he appears alongside his sons Charlie and Ramón.
-He has narrated, produced, and directed documentary television, earning two Daytime Emmy awards in the 1980s, and has been active in liberal politics.
+He has narrated, produced, and directed documentary projects and has been active in liberal politics.